tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

     - Fixed GMDX bug where cameras would not properly trigger alarm events when spotting carcasses.
     - Fixed GMDX bugs where knocked-out scuba-divers would die immediately upon reaching the surface of water.
     - Fixed vanilla item-duplication bug (caused by repeatedly dropping and repeatedly picking up items quickly)
+    - Fixed a vanilla game bug that would prevent weapons from spawning with ammo available if there wasn't enough room to spawn the ammo when being picked up.
     - Fixed many other GMDX and Vanilla bugs.
 - Quality of Life Improvements:
     - Duplicate Nano-Keys are no longer shown in the "Received Items" window when picked up from carcasses.